Spring has sprung, although it doesn’t really feel like it here when the forecast is calling for more snow this week.

 You’re not just giving your plants a deep soak or a bath in there.
 You need to spray the tops and undersides of their leaves thoroughly, then let the pots drain fully.

-If you see rain in the forecast, you can just leave your plants outside — that’s free water right there!
+Rain expected in the forecast?
+Just leave your plants outside—that’s free water right there!
 And it’s as pure as you can get, since rainwater has no additives.

 Speaking of additives, if your salt accumulation is mainly due to softened water, you can still shower your plants by collecting the water in a bucket and letting it sit overnight.
 This allows most of the minerals to settle at the bottom of the bucket.

-Move your plants to the bathtub, then pour the bucket water over them — remembering to rinse the undersides of the leaves as well — and discard the last 1 to 2 inches of water in the bucket.
+The next day, move your plants to the bathtub, then slowly pour the bucket water over them—remembering to rinse the undersides of the leaves as well—and discard the last 1 to 2 inches of water in the bucket.

 Post-shower, you can give your houseplants a quick “haircut” by trimming brown leaf tips or dead stems, or refresh their potting soil if it’s been a few years.